PdoyleC/everyday-life/TESTING.md

 All JavaScript files were validated using the [ESLint JavaScript validator](https://jshint.com/).

-- There are a number of warning for 'import' is only available in ES6 (use 'esversion: 6'), [ES6 Fix stackoverflow](https://stackoverflow.com/questions/36318895/vs-code-with-es6).
+- There are a number of warnings for 'import' is only available in ES6 (use 'esversion: 6'), [ES6 Fix stackoverflow](https://stackoverflow.com/questions/36318895/vs-code-with-es6).

 - `Adventure.js`: no errors found